Exhibition at Rosenwald-Wolf Gallery //333 S Broad St

 During Black History Month in February of 2017, we celebrated the African-American women in technology of the Apollo age by introducing the Oscar nominated film Hidden Figures with a lecture at the non-profit County Theater in Doylestown.

-On March 29 & 30th, the project co-presented pioneering electronic musician Suzanne Ciani for a two day engagement at the International House Philadelphia and Painted Bride Art Center.
+On March 29 & 30th, the project co-presented pioneering electronic musician Suzanne Ciani for a two day engagement at the International House Philadelphia and Painted Bride Art Center in which she performed on the Buchla and the classical piano.

 “We (reader, artist, viewer) cannot expect to remain passive, either in experiencing or immersing ourselves in new-media artworks or in formulating answers and questions about the intersection of new media and gender at the turn of the century– questions such as the dichotomy between the evidence set forth in this book of a strong, influential, central female presence in the field of new media and the continuing male domination of the computer industry.”